Albuquerque Balloon Festival, New Mexico 6 Days

 DAYS 1-3

 For early risers, check out the Dawn Patrol show.
-At 6 am daily, a collection of large colorful air balloons float up, up, and away into the sky so that pilots can check on weather conditions.
-It’s now an annual tradition that draws early morning crowds.
+At 6 a.m. each day, large colorful weather balloons rise into the sky so pilots can check conditions.
+It’s now an annual tradition that draws early-morning crowds.

 After dusk, don’t miss the Balloon Glow.
-During this event, pilots start inflating their hot air balloons, which stay tied to the ground.
-They turn on their propane burners to make the balloons glow, often followed by fireworks and laser shows.
+Pilots inflate tethered hot air balloons on the ground.
+They light the propane burners so the balloons glow, often followed by fireworks and laser shows.

 The main event, Mass Ascension begins daily at about 7:00 a.m., when every hot air balloon in the festival launches into the sky while “The Star Spangled Banner” sounds in the background.